Asian banks 'falling short' on decarbonisation efforts -study | Science-Environment

 But a review of 32 banks throughout East and Southeast Asia showed that none had made any clear commitments or adequate implementation plans to meet the goals of the Paris climate agreement, according to Asia Research & Engagement (ARE), a Singapore-based environment group.
 "Asia's banks are falling short in aligning with national decarbonisation policies and are not yet taking the steps necessary to meet global climate goals," ARE said.

-The Bank of Ningbo declined to comment, and Ping An did not immediately respond to a request for comment.
-ARE said banks needed to establish clear climate policies that were aligned with national goals in order to avoid future regulatory risks and ensure their clients transition to cleaner and more competitive technologies.
+The Bank of Ningbo declined to comment.
+ARE said banks needed to establish clear climate policies that were aligned with national goals in order to avoid future regulatory risks and ensure their clients transition to cleaner and more competitive technologies. ($1 = 6.3704 Chinese yuan renminbi)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)